 Boosting Bee Health With Probiotics and Vaccines

-The driving forces of colony collapses are both complex and unclear, but they are crucial to understand if we want to protect honeybees and the ecosystem services they provide.
+The driving forces of colony collapses are both complex and unclear, but they are crucial to understand if we want to protect honeybees and the ecosystem and economic services they provide.
 Thus, bee health is an important focus of both scientific research and conservation efforts around the world.
 Researchers are considering factors such as diseases, pesticides, changes in food sources and even stress as they study how these kinds of perturbations affect the survival, behavior and gut microbiota of honeybees.
-Some of these dangers have microbial origins, and some have microbial solutions.
+Some of these dangers have microbial origins, and some even have microbial solutions.

 Honeybee Gut Microbiome Offers Clues

-One particularly microbe-dense habitat is the gut, which is just as important for insects, such as honeybees, as it is for mammals like ourselves.
+One particularly microbe-dense habitat is the gut, which is just as important for insects, such as honeybees, as it is for mammals like humans.
 Though the gut microbiota of honeybees is relatively simple, harboring just 5 core members, it provides many benefits for their health.
 These include improved growth, digestion and protection from opportunistic pathogens.

 In honeybees, as in other animals, a healthy gut microbiota is crucial for a healthy host.
 However, much like ours, the honeybee gut microbiota is also vulnerable to disturbances that induce a disrupted state known as dysbiosis.
 Threats come from many sides: antibiotics, habitat loss, diet, pesticides and even the wide-reaching impacts of climate change.
 Dysbiosis in the gut can leave honeybees more vulnerable to pathogens and negatively impact their health.